Parsloes Park

 In the 1930s, the stretch of the Gores Brook which flowed through Parsloes Park was channelled through a pipe and buried.
 The brook now runs in culvert for approximately 430 metres under the eastern section of the Park.
 In 2022, Thames21 supported by the Mayor of London's Green and Resilient Spaces fund, announced plans to deculvert the stretch of Gores Brook running through the park.

+In summer 2022, two new playgrounds were installed designed by artists Yinka Ilori and Eva Rothschild in collaboration between Create London and the London Borough of Barking and Dagenham.
+The latter consists of metal climbing frames inspired by a stone pyramid in Killiney Hill in Ireland, the former of a varied play area inspired by the former presence of flamingos in the park.

 There are entrances in Parsloes Avenue, Gale Street and Wren Road.

 Parsloes is also a ward of the London Borough of Barking and Dagenham.
 The population of the ward at the 2011 Census was 9,839.